rohithzmoi/Droidstar-DMR/README.md

 ## 🌟 Contributors

-I deeply appreciate the incredible contributions by our patrons/contributors who have played a vital role in enhancing this project.
+I deeply appreciate the incredible contributions by our patrons/contributors who have played a vital role in supporting me in keeping this project running.
 Your passion and commitment drive me forward, and I am honored to have you as a part of our journey.
 Thank you for being an essential part of this project! 🚀

 ### Special Thanks To: